KrishtiDas/BusinessCard/README.md

 🎨 Customization

-Profile Picture: Replace assets/Krishti_Das_pink_shirt_photo.png with your own.
+Profile Picture: Replace "assets" with your own.

 Contact Info: Update email, phone number, location, and links in HTML.